Rambalac/ACDDokanNet/Readme.md

 * Create folder - done
 * File/folders move/rename - done

+Still there are issues.
+* Moving files from Cloud Drive can show security dialogs about files from bad place.
+* Explorer does not accept names for renaming longer 8 symbols.

 ### 2015-12-14
 Now it can read files.
 But it's still not cached and reading from apps, like photos, can be very very slow.
 But linear reading like copying is possible.